rust-lang/rustc-dev-guide/src/debugging-support-in-rustc.md

 Alternatively, Tom suggests that maybe a Rust legal entity is needed to get the keys via Apple.
 This problem is not technical in nature.
-If we had such a key we could sign GDB as well and ship that.
+If we had such a key, we could sign GDB as well and ship that.

 ### DWARF and Traits

 Rust traits are not emitted into DWARF at all.
-The impact of this is calling a method `x.method()` does not work as is.
+The impact of this is calling a method `x.method()` does not work as-is.
 The reason being that method is implemented by a trait, as opposed to a type.
-That information is not present so finding trait methods is missing.
+That information is not present, so finding trait methods is missing.

 DWARF has a notion of interface types (possibly added for Java).
 Tom's idea was to use this interface type as traits.